vuejs/vuepress/packages/docs/docs/plugin/option-api.md

 })
 ```

-Then you can use this module at client side code by:
+Then you can use this module at client-side code by:

 ``` js
 import { SOURCE_DIR } from '@dynamic/constants'